mislav/blog/rails/_posts/2008-03-11-github-is-amazing.markdown

 I was amazed at this turnaround time.
 I thought it would take weeks until people spot my little project and maybe consider using it.
 GitHub exposes my projects so much better.

-My other stuff hosted there are:

-* [Contacts: implementing the Google Contacts Data API in Ruby][8];
-* [BlueCloth][9]: I forked the popular Markdown implementation in hope to fix some bugs (currently it only features a new & improved test suite);
-* and of course, [will_paginate][10]—most awesome pagination solution for Rails.

-Watch them, use them, love them.
-And, of course—expect more from me soon ;)

 [1]: http://git.or.cz/  "Fast version control system"
 [2]: http://github.com/mislav